Why Stocks Will Keep Going Higher Into 2026 (Even If You Think It’s a Bubble)

 This improves the debt-to-GDP ratio, a key metric for fiscal health.
 For instance, if debt stays flat at $37 trillion but inflation drives nominal GDP up by 3-4% annually, the ratio drops, making the debt appear more manageable.

-Inflation acts like a slow erosion of the real value of prior obligations.
+Inflation acts like a slow erosion of the real value of the debt.
 The government collects taxes in inflated dollars, while repaying debt issued in old dollars.

 So if an administration believes: “We can outgrow or inflate our way through the debt problem,” then the policies will naturally lean toward: